ordina-jworks/ordina-jworks.github.io/_posts/2019-11-18-experience-agile-2019-part-2.md

 - It **breaks down silos**.
 People need to work together and share knowledge.
 - It **increases engagement** from the people working in the company.

-But very often, it's more because **Agile is in fashion and because of the myth that agile will bring twice as much in half the time**.
+But very often, it's more because **agile is in fashion and because of the myth that agile will bring twice as much in half the time**.

 When you read the above, it's no surprise that agile projects often fail, as shown below.